moehrenzahn/moehrenzahn.github.io/_posts/2014-11-21-Dropbox-support-for-Heroku.md

 layout: post
 title: 'Dropbox Sync for Heroku'
 categories: [English]
 lang: en
-comments: true
 ---

 [As I wrote before](http://moehrenzahn.de/Bloghosting-with-Heroku/) this blog is hosted on (the free tier of) [Heroku](https://heroku.com/).
-A couple of days ago the hosting provider announced a great new feature for deploying apps and websites to Heroku: [Dropbox Sync](https://blog.heroku.com/archives/2014/11/19/announcing_beta_dropbox_sync).<!--more-->
+A couple of days ago the hosting provider announced a great new feature for deploying apps and websites to Heroku: [Dropbox Sync](https://blog.heroku.com/archives/2014/11/19/announcing_beta_dropbox_sync).

 This is a huge feature.
 It means that with Heroku and a static site you can build your own (free!)
 Dropbox powered blog.
 You don't need to deal with git deployment at all; you just put your files into a Dropbox directory, hit the "Deploy" button in your Heroku dashboard and there is no third step.